 5 Tips For How To Make The Best Mashed Potatoes:

-Alright, before we get to the actual recipe, let’s talk about mashed potato technique for just a sec.
-Here are a few essential tips to always keep in mind:
+Alright, before we get to the actual recipe, here are a few essential mashed potato tips to always keep in mind:

 Use a blend of potatoes.
 Some people have a strong preference for starchy Russet potatoes or waxy, buttery Yukon golds.
 But I highly recommend using a 50/50 mixture of both!
 It’s actually a tip I picked up from The New York Times years ago, and I’m convinced that the mixture gives you the best of both worlds.